FluBBaOfWard/KarnakTest/README.md

 ## How it works

+### 0xD6

 Bit #7 of IO address 0xD6 turns on/off ADPCM and a timer, setting the bit to 0 resets the ADPCM output to 0x80 (accumulator is 0x100) (and probably odd/even & index).
-The lower 7 bits are the timer value ((val + 1) * 2), in 384kHz
+Writing the same value again doesn't affect the ADPCM engine.
+The lower 7 bits are the timer value ((val + 1) * 2), in 384kHz (cartridge clocks).
-(cartridge clocks).
 Reading 0xD6 returns the value written to 0xD6.

-After an ADPCM reset the output value is 0x80 (accumulator is 0x100), the index is 0 and the top nybble is decoded first.
+After enabling ADPCM the output value is still 0x80 (accumulator is 0x100), the index is 0 and the top nybble is decoded first.

+### 0xD8, 0xD9

 ADPCM values (nybbles) are written to IO address 0xD8, decoded PCM samples can then be read from 0xD9.
 Every other write uses the top/bottom nybble, top first , so you write the same byte twice and read samples after each write.
+The conversion requires 2 Cartridge clocks (16 cpu clocks) between write and read.
-Reading IO address 0xD8 returns the last written value.
-Writing to 0xD9 doesn't seem to do anything.
-Only writing changes the state of the ADPCM engine, reading doesn't.
+Reading IO address 0xD8 returns its last written value, no matter if ADPCM is on or off.
+Writing to 0xD9 doesn't seem to do anything, no matter if ADPCM is on or off.
+Only _writing_ changes the state of the ADPCM engine, reading does not.

+### ADPCM algorithm

 The actual ADPCM algorithm is the same as the NEC upd775x chips (but without any format/headers handling).
 Though one thing I haven't seen documented (or it